glpi-project/angularjs-glpi/README.md

 This library is specifically designed for using AngularJS with GLPI, features several functionalities common to all GLPI APIs, for example:

-- HTTP transport to APIs.
+* HTTP transport to APIs.
-- Error handling
+* Error handling
-- Authentication
+* Authentication
-- JSON parsing
+* JSON parsing
+* Custom Item Types
-- Media download/upload
+* Media download/upload
-- Batching.
+* Batching.

 You will be able to call to all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information such as the list of the main functions and item types of the project on the website visit the [website](http://glpi-project.github.io/angularjs-glpi/).